 Focus on interpersonal skills needed in counseling adolescents (ages 12-18 years).
 Topics include developing effective substance abuse prevention and treatment approaches; screening and assessment; case management; individual, group, and family therapy; treatment in the juvenile justice system; and legal and ethical issues.
 (3 lec hrs.)

-Subs 268-Survey of Substance Use and Addiction (3)
+Subs 268-Survey of Substance Use Disorders (3)

-PreReq: Eng 21 or ESL 21 or placement in Eng 102; and Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100
+PreReq: Eng 21 or ESL 21 or Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 or placement in Eng 102